FraidOfWater/Yolo11-detection-for-cvat/README.md

 ```
 # SERVERLESS
 Create this folder path: "cvat/serverless/pytorch/ultralytics/yolo11" and download the files into it.
 You also need the yolo model, for example: "yolo11n.pt" from their site.
 Put it inside the yolo11 folder like the other files.
+You must rename it to "best.pt".
+It will be copied to the docker opt/nuclio folder, from which main.py will load it from.
 You must cd into your cvat folder in WSL so that the serverless folder is exposed, and run this command.
 ```
 wsl -d ubuntu